Best Food for Korat Cat

 Common Dietary Sensitivities in Korat Cat

-Korat Cat cats can be susceptible to dietary sensitivities, particularly given their predisposition to Genetic Conditions, Other Health Concerns.
+Korat cats can be susceptible to dietary sensitivities, particularly given their predisposition to Genetic Conditions, dental disease, kidney conditions, and breed-specific eye issues.
 Signs of food sensitivity include digestive upset, skin irritation, excessive scratching, and changes in stool quality.
 For Korat Cat with suspected food allergies, a veterinarian-guided elimination diet can identify trigger ingredients.
 Limited-ingredient diets (LIDs) that use novel proteins such as venison, duck, or lamb combined with single carbohydrate sources are often effective.
 Avoid common allergens including wheat, corn, and soy unless your Korat Cat tolerates them well.
-Probiotics and digestive enzyme supplements can also support gut health in sensitive Korat Cat cats.
+Probiotics and digestive enzyme supplements can also support gut health in sensitive Korat cats.

 Ideal Portion Control for Korat Cat